argoproject/Argo/readme.md

 # Project Largo

-A responsive WordPress framework developed by the Investigative News Network and specifically designed for news publishers.
+A responsive WordPress framework designed for news publishers and developed by the Investigative News Network.

 ---